You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 His diet, sleep patterns, and self-care are important, too.
 Here are five ways your male partner can support your IVF efforts and ensure you’re both in this together:

 - Sleep more.
-Not getting enough sleep (at least seven to eight hours per night) can affect testosterone levels and sperm quality.
+Not getting enough sleep (at least 7 to 8 hours per night) can affect testosterone levels and sperm quality.

-- Wear underwear... or don’t.
-A 2016 study found no significant difference in semen quality in the boxers vs. briefs debate.
+- Wear underwear… or don’t.
+A 2016 study found no significant difference in semen quality in the boxers versus briefs debate.

 Brandi Koskie is the founder of Banter Strategy, where she serves as a content strategist and health journalist for dynamic clients.
 She’s got a wanderlust spirit, believes in the power of kindness, and works and plays in the foothills of Denver with her family.